Kulesko/more-features-for-notion/README.md

 ## What this is

-This is the source code for [more-features-for-notion](https://github.com/kulesko/more-features-for-notion), a browser extension for Chrome that adds so far absent features to [notion](https://www.notion.so/) inspired by other popular applications like [Trello](https://trello.com/).
+This is the source code for [more-features-for-notion](https://github.com/kulesko/more-features-for-notion), a privacy-first browser extension for Chrome that adds power features so far absent in [notion](https://www.notion.so/), inspired by other popular applications like [Trello](https://trello.com/).
 It is 100% free and open-source.

 If you are only interested in running the latest version, you don't need this repo.
 You can get the latest version through the Chrome Extensions Marketplace, **as soon as available**.

 ## Features
 #### Do more with your boards and tables